-As outlined above, a grantee must obtain an appraisal for any property, including easements, estimated to be worth more than \$10,000.
-For easements worth less than to be worth more than \$10,000.
-For easements worth less than \$10,000, the grantee can use the Short Form Appraisal Report for Easement Takings.
-This form, which is Attachment 9-10, summarizes the information that the appraiser grantee must have on file to document the estimated value of the property.
+As outlined above, a Subrecipient must obtain an appraisal for any property, including easements, ......

+estimated to be worth more than \$10,000.
+For easements worth less than \$10,000, the Subrecipient can use the Short Form Appraisal Report for Easement Takings.
+This form, which is Attachment 9-11, summarizes the information that the appraiser Subrecipient must have on file to document the estimated value of the property.